dansmyers/ProgrammingAndSoftwareDevelopment-Fall2020/Sprint-6-Algorithms_and_Complexity/Deliverables.md

 ## Egg Problem

 You have some eggs and a 100-story building.
 These eggs (laid, no doubt, by a genetically-engineered monster terror chicken) have a very strong shell.
-So strong, in fact, that if they are dropped from any floor lower than an unknown breaking floor N they will be completely unharmed.
+So strong, in fact, that if they are dropped from any floor lower than an unknown breaking floor *N* they will be completely unharmed.
-Your challenge: develop an algorithm that finds the breaking floor N in an efficient number of drops without breaking too many eggs.
+Your challenge: develop an algorithm that finds the breaking floor *N* in an efficient number of drops without breaking too many eggs.

 Consider a linear search approach to finding the breaking floor.
 Begin at floor 1 and drop an egg.
-If it breaks, N = 1 and you’re done.
+If it breaks, *N* = 1 and you’re done.
 If it doesn’t break, move up to floor 2 and drop it again.
 Repeat until the egg finally breaks.
-This algorithm has the advantage of using only one egg, but the number of drops required is linear in N.
+This algorithm has the advantage of using only one egg, but the number of drops required is linear in *N*8.

 Fewer drops are possible if you use a binary search.
 Drop the first egg from floor 50.
 If it breaks, binary search the floors from 1 to 49.
 If it survives, binary search the floors from 51 to 100.
 This will require only seven drops in the worst case, but may break more eggs.

 Can you find an algorithm that is better than linear search and still uses only two eggs?
-How many worst-case drops does your method require as a function of N?
+How many worst-case drops does your method require?